West Meon

 Pushchair: You won’t be able to do this circular walk with a pushchair, but if you are looking for a pushchair walk in the area, the linear Meon Valley Trail that starts from this car park is suitable.

-Refreshments: You will pass the The George and Falcon, with riverside seating, half way around in Warnford.
-There are also picnic benches at Warnford Park and at The Meon Valley Trail Car Park.
-As a slight extension from this walk, you could also head to The Thomas Lord pub in West Meon.
+Refreshments: There are picnic benches at Warnford Park and at The Meon Valley Trail car park.
+As a slight extension, you could walk to The Thomas Lord pub.

 Public Transport: Stagecoach route 67 between Petersfield and Winchester stops in the centre of West Meon.
 Join this walk at Station Road.

-Starting out on the disused railway track of the Meon Line, this walk then circles round to the riverside village of Warnford, where children can play and paddle at the rural park.
+Starting out on the disused railway track of the Meon Line, this walk circles round to the riverside village of Warnford, where children can play and paddle at the rural park.
+The return brings you along the top of the river valley and into the delightful village of West Meon with its striking church and well-loved pub.

 The Route

-Turn right when exiting the park and continue along Lippen Lane.
-Pass all the cottages and follow the much quieter country lane as it climbs up a gradual hill.
-After all of the houses have been left behind you, look out for a footpath sign on your right, opposite a grain store and just before the road returns to National Speed Limit.
-The footpath begins with a stile going into a field.
+3. Turn right when exiting the park and continue along Lippen Lane.
+Pass all the cottages and gradually climb up hill.
+After the last house, take the footpath on your right, opposite a grain store.
+Go over the stile into a field.

-Follow the path along the top of the field with views to a fishery pond away to your right.
-When you reach the hedge at the far side of the field, you will need to turn right.
-Look for the stile in the hedge here (it can be hard to spot in summer!).
-Go over the stile along a short narrow section before emerging at the top of a second field.
-Walk along the top of this field and views of West Meon and the church will slowly come into view before you will descend down to the village.
+4. Follow the path along the top of the field with a fishery away to your right.
+At the hedge on the far side, turn right, then immediately go over the stile and along a short, narrow section of path before emerging into a second field.
+Walk along the top of the field and views of the church will come into sight as you descend to the village.

-As you come to the end of the field, you will cross a gravelled access area.
-Walk straight ahead and look for a very narrow ‘walkers only’ footpath between fences that goes behind some houses and ends at the graveyard.
-Go over the stone stile into the graveyard and turn right down the gravelly the church path.
+5. At the edge of the field, cross a gravel area.
+Walk straight ahead and follow a narrow ‘walkers only’ footpath between garden fences to the graveyard.
+Go over the stone stile and turn right down the church path.
+Follow it down hill, out of the graveyard and between a series of cottages.
+Cross the A32 at the bottom.

 Did you know?